Jan. 6 witnesses held in contempt: Who, why and what's next

 One of Trump's close aides, former communications adviser Dan Scavino, was with the president the day of the attack on the Capitol and may have “materials relevant to his videotaping and tweeting” messages that day, the committee said.

 The panel issued a subpoena seeking Scavino's testimony in the fall but the former Trump adviser failed to comply, despite various extensions granted, the panel said.
-The House was scheduled to vote Wednesday to hold Scavino in contempt, sending the referral to the Justice Department.
+The House voted Wednesday to hold Scavino in contempt, sending the referral to the Justice Department.

 A lawyer representing Scavino has not responded to AP requests for comment.